GarlicoinOrg/litecoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [GarlicoinTalk](https://garlicointalk.io/) forums.
+* Discuss on the [HoneycombTalk](https://honeycombtalk.io/) forums.
-* Discuss general Garlicoin development on #garlicoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=garlicoin-dev).
+* Discuss general Honeycomb development on #honeycomb-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=honeycomb-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)